Non-urgent government operations are closed December 24 to January 1, reopening January 2. View available services during this period.

 Public sector bodies are required to post online the names and compensation paid to:

 This is a requirement under the Public Sector Compensation Transparency Act.
 The postings are required by June 30 each year and will be maintained for 5 years.
-If there is nothing to disclose for that year, a Nil Report is published.
+If there is no disclosure, a Nil Report is published.

 Compensation disclosure files

-Download the Premier's Council on MMIWG2S+ people compensation disclosure for 2023.
+Download the Premier's Council on MMIWG2S+ people compensation disclosure for 2023 and 2024.

 There were no disclosures for 2022: